 VIEW THE GALLERY

-Picture this: It's a sunny Saturday afternoon in the park, the perfect setting for lounging with friends and capturing memories.
-Just as you're about to snap a photo with your iPhone, your friend suggests something better.
-From their bag, they pull out an intriguing camera – a fusion of retro Polaroid charm and sleek modern hardware.
+Picture this: it’s a sunny Saturday afternoon in the park, the perfect setting for lounging with friends and capturing memories.
+Just as you’re about to snap a photo with your phone, your friend suggests something better.
+From their bag, they pull out an unusual camera, a fusion of retro Polaroid charm and sleek modern hardware.

 But before diving in, why not take a look at the Generative Gallery to see some of the shots that I've taken with the Instagen?
 If you don't want to, these four images below are some recent images I've taken.